johnaziz57/template-antlr-rules/Readme.md

         }
 }
 ```
 - [ ] Handle if the one clause helper is dynamic.
-We still need a way to exclude `else`
+We may need to find a way to exclude `else`
 ```
 {
     "type": "PML",